JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 ------------------------------------------------------------
  c) Miscellaneous Features
 ------------------------------------------------------------

-* Control Panel
-	The control panel is accessible from the pause menu.
-	The button is in the lower right corner and only visible when coming directly from the game instead of another menu!
-	It's technically possible for other mods to add entries to the top-level menu.

 * Explosive Entry
 	This feature makes it possible to burst open locked containers and doors with explosives.
 It uses no special interface, just